Australian tugboat Caledonian Savior

-The Sudbury II was a salvage and rescue tug that served during World War II with the Royal Australian Navy as Caledionian Salvor, however was never commissioned.
+Sudbury II was a salvage and rescue tug that served during World War II with the Royal Australian Navy as Caledionian Salvor, however was never commissioned.
 She was sold in 1958 to Island Tug & Barge Ltd, Vancouver, renamed Sudbury II, and registered as a Fijian vessel.
 Sudbury II undertook numerous salvage jobs in the Pacific Ocean.
 She was sold in 1981 and became a fishing vessel and renamed Lady Pacific.

 Fate

 She caught fire and sank off Prince Rupert on 31 October 1982.